Amsterdam’s most kid-friendly places for breakfast, brunch, lunch and dinner.

 For fishfinger-lovers looking for dinner, try one of our real favourites Stork or how about Haddock – a fish restaurant in a cool shed on the river Ij that offers a separate kids’ room with table-football, occasional movies, organised weekend entertainment for little ones and fabulous outside space including a large terrace, sprinklers and a sandbox.

-For a really unique experience, check out the KinderKookCafe (Children’s Cooking Café) in the Vondelpark – a place where kids get to make their own meals and yours!
+Looking for something quirky?
+Give the hip cat cafe Kattencafe Kopjes a go or for a really unique experience, check out the KinderKookCafe (Children’s Cooking Café) in the Vondelpark – a place where kids get to make their own meals and yours!

-Looking for something a little more luxe?
+Fancy something a little more luxe?
 Why not head to Jansz at the Pulitzer for their monthly Family Sundays.
 With a great kids’ menu and wonderful staff to entertain young ones in a separate room, you can enjoy quality food at your leisure knowing the kidlets are being incredibly well looked after.

 I’ve recently been given a few other recommendations, some of which sound great although we haven’t been so I can’t vouch them directly: